Find online courses made by experts from around the world.

 In this bonus clip we cover how to make a great first impression when;

-As a researcher David Hyner has interviewed over 200 top achievers from all walks of life.
+As a researcher David Hyner has interviewed well over 200 top achievers from all walks of life.
 Amongst the many golden nuggets and gems of thoughts and behaviours that make people successful, he discovered "how" they set and achieve MASSIVE GOALS.
 David writes, speaks and broadcasts on his research findings.

 Having authored (and co-authored or guest authored in) many best selling books, audios and videos on subjects ranging from business leadership through to teacher training, goal setting, stress prevention... and more, Davids passion is to help others become even more effective through sharing "how" highly effective people think and behave in ways that anyone can use.
 A multi award winning international professional speaker who delivers to between 20'000-50'000 people around the world each year.